kevinwatson/hobbyist-radio-book/060-chapter-05.md

 The lower frequencies of CB allow further transmission distances.
 This, combined with long antennas allow for transmission distances over a longer range than FRS, GMRS or MURS radios.

 ## Common Uses

+CBs hit their peak popularity in the 1970s among long distance truckers, long before cell phones and GPS trackers.
+Truckers used them to share information about road conditions, fuel prices, speed traps, etc. Nowadays, CB radios are still popular among truckers, especially in areas with poor cellphone coverage.

 ## Common Practices

+For bands that require a license such as GMRS or ham, the FCC issues a unique call sign to the radio operator that is used to identify the user.
+Because the FCC does not issue licenses and call signs for CB users and it's convenient to identify oneself by a nickname, it's common for CB users to come up with their own handle or call sign.

 ## Resources

 * https://en.wikipedia.org/wiki/Citizens_band_radio
 * https://www.fcc.gov/wireless/bureau-divisions/mobility-division/citizens-band-radio-service-cbrs

 ## Wrap-up

+The CB radio service has been a popular way to communicate over the airwaves for many decades.
+The CB frequencies are unrestricted for personal and business use and do not require a license.
+While still used by truckers, most businesses and personal users have moved on to other services such as MURS.

+Up to this point we've discussed FRS, GMRS, MURS and CBRS radios and frequencies which are largely used for short-distance (with the exception of GMRS repeaters) communications.
+In the next chapter, we'll discuss ham radio, which offers a wide range of frequencies, radios and communication distances.

 [Next >>](070-chapter-06.md)